 To reduce the inconveniences associated with replacing a passport, keep color copies of your passports' identity pages in a separate, secure location.
 For example, you can scan your passport(s) and keep the scans in a secure Internet-based account (e.g. Google Drive, Microsoft SkyDrive, Apple iCloud, Dropbox), accessible from anywhere there's an Internet connection.

-Report any suspected passport theft to your country's embassy or consulate and to the local police.
+Report any suspected passport theft or loss to your country's embassy or consulate and to the local police.
+(Italians are legally required to do so per Law no. 1165/1967.)
 Obtain a police report.
 To apply for an "Emergency Travel Document" or temporary passport, bring the police report, a copy of your travel itinerary, your carta d'identità

 (if you have one), and a copy of your passport (if you have one) to the embassy or consulate.16.
 Do I have to carry both my passports when I travel internationally?

 You do not have to carry both passports unless your travel involves both your countries of citizenship, or unless different passports contain different visas, residence permits, or visa waiver privileges required for your particular travel itinerary.
 However, as a matter of convenience and in case of emergency you may prefer to carry both passports on all trips.

 Note that even though the United States does not have passport control checkpoints when exiting, U.S. citizens must by law (22 CFR § 53.1) enter and depart the United States with a U.S. passport.
 If you possess U.S. citizenship you must apply for a U.S. passport (if you don't have a current one) and carry it with you as you leave the United States, even if you have another passport.17.
 Should I show my second passport to immigration officials when entering/exiting a particular country?